Wind-River/vxw7-bsp-ti-sitara-am654x/README.md

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this software are for identification purposes only.
 Wind River and VxWorks are registered trademarks of Wind River Systems.
-Raspberry Pi are registered trademarks of the Raspberry Pi Foundation.

 Disclaimer of Warranty / No Support: Wind River does not provide support and maintenance services for this software, under Wind River’s standard Software Support and Maintenance Agreement or otherwise.